The 7 km return walking trail to Little Marley Beach from Wattamolla is one of the best walking trails in Royal National Park.

 Once you reach the coastal cliffs, the walking track continues as a mix of metal boardwalks and natural rock surfaces.

-There is lots of space to move around and explore the coastal cliffs, and what you’ll find is that there is always something new to see.
+There is lots of space to move around and explore the coastal cliffs, and you’ll find that there is always something new to see.

 As the trail continues, you will see the first glimpses of (Big) Marley Beach and Little Marley Beach in the distance.